ViktoriiaTan/DSToolkits/report/report2.md

 In the milestone1 we created a .gitignore file in the root directory.
 It is essential for excluding non-essential or sensitive files (like passwords, API keys) from the version control system, ensuring a clean and secure codebase.
 For milestone 2, we updated our .gitignore by including myenv, data, pycache and other folders.
-* The exclusion of `myenv` helps prevent the buildup of individual environment configurations and dependencies, ensuring a separate and tailored development setup for each developer.
+* The exclusion of "myenv" helps prevent the buildup of individual environment configurations and dependencies, ensuring a separate and tailored development setup for each developer.
-* Excluding the `data` folder via .gitignore helps keep it efficient by avoiding large files, sensitive information, and irrelevant data.
+* Excluding the "data" folder via .gitignore helps keep it efficient by avoiding large files, sensitive information, and irrelevant data.
-* Ignoring `pycache` directories avoids versioning Python bytecode files, which are machine and interpreter-specific, thus reducing repository noise and potential merge conflicts.
+* Ignoring "pycache" directories avoids versioning Python bytecode files, which are machine and interpreter-specific, thus reducing repository noise and potential merge conflicts.

 We managed our .gitignore file by creating a special branch called gitignore-updates specifically for changes to .gitignore.
 Everyone could update this branch as needed and then merge these updates into their own work branches.
 When these feature branches are ready to merge into the main branch, they already include the latest .gitignore updates.
 This approach keeps our main branch organized and ensures that everyone works with the most current .gitignore settings.